 Drain Nodes for Maintenance

-Node maintenance is an essential process when you perform updates, patches, or any other tasks on a node.
-Kubectl helps you to drain nodes for maintenance via the command line.
+Node maintenance is essential when you perform updates, patches, or any other tasks on a node. kubectl helps you to drain nodes for maintenance via the command line.

 Identify the node that you want to drain.

-Pick your node from the above list and mark it as un-schedulable to prevent new workloads from getting placed on the node while you perform maintenance.
+Pick your node from the above list and mark it as unscheduled to prevent new workloads from being placed on it while you perform maintenance.

 Drain the node for maintenance to remove pods that are running on the node.

-The above command will reschedule pods to other nodes in the cluster before the maintenance begins.
+The above command will reschedule pods for other nodes in the cluster before maintenance begins.

 Here are some additional flags that you can use with